Andover Earth Station

 Telstar was launched on July 10, 1962, from the Cape Canaveral Air Force Station and went into orbit at 4:46 a.m.
 The engineers at the Andover Earth Station would have to wait 15 hours for the satellite, travelling at a rate of 5 miles per second (8 km/s), 3,000 miles (4,800 km) above the earth to reach within their "view".
 The engineers successfully sent a signal to Telstar, which amplified it 10 billion times and relayed it back to Andover.

 Eugene F. O'Neill, Telstar Project Director and IEEE Fellow, oversaw the success of this project at Andover.
 He noted that one of the challenges was pointing an extremely sharp beam very accurately at the satellite.
 At 7:17 p.m. he announced "We've acquired Telstar!"
 At 7:31 p.m. an American flag at Andover appeared on the television screen.
-Then at 7:47 p.m. engineers at Andover received word that the French site, Pleumeur-Bodou, had received the television picture.
+Then at 7:47 p.m. engineers at Andover received word that the French site, Pleumeur-Bodou Ground Station, had received the television picture.

-The Large radome was torn down and land returned to nature in the mid-1980s.
+The Large radome was torn down and land returned to nature in the 1985.

 MCI purchased the Andover Earth station in 1987, MCI was later purchased by Verizon including the Andover Earth station in 2006 and managed under the Verizon Business name.
 The site still operates to this day as part of Verizon's Satellite Solution group supporting satellite operations for Verizon.